Hockey Forwards: A Guide to Playing Left Wing & Right Wing

 Utilize Stickhandling Abilities

-Going hand in hand with the step above, is to effectively utilize your stickhandling abilities.
+- Going hand in hand with the step above, is to effectively utilize your stickhandling abilities.
 As a Winger, you will have some of the best stickhandling skills on the team.
 Use them to your advantage when going against a defender one-on-one and draw him out of position leaving one of your teammates wide open.
+Strong stickhandling abilities start with the right hockey stick and hockey gloves to ensure you are using the best equipment for you.

 Clear the puck